minhtribui153/Discord-Commando-AI/README.md

 # <b>Discord Commando AI</b>
 Welcome to the documentation of Discord Commando AI.

-We will go through on how this bot is built for and how to use it.
+We will go through on how this bot is built in for and how to use it.

 -----
 > ## <b>What's in store?</b>